 Fourteen children of employees of the National Irrigation Commission Limited (NIC) walked away from a presentation ceremony in Kingston two Wednesdays ago with scholarships valued at over $700,000.
 The scholarships were presented for both the 2015/16 and 2016/17 academic years, as follows:

 • 2 Board of Directors’ awards at $67,500 each

 • 2 tertiary awards at $60,000 each

-He said he was particularly pleased with the partnership between the unions and NIC which gave birth to the awards because unions are mostly only associated with strikes, demonstrations and roadblocks.
+He said he was particularly pleased with the partnership between the unions and the NIC which gave birth to the awards, because unions are mostly only associated with strikes, demonstrations and roadblocks.

 Representing the parents of the awardees, Michael Thomas, spoke glowingly of the scholarships as he said without them he and his wife couldn’t have managed to afford their children the opportunity of a proper education.

 The awardees themselves played several roles at the function, from providing entertainment, introducing the guest speaker, offering prayers, to delivering the vote of thanks.